MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/working-with-local-content.md

 ---
 title: Working with local content in WebView2 apps
-description: Working with local content in WebView2 apps.
+description: Ways to work with local content in WebView2 apps, including navigating to a file URL, navigating to a string, virtual host name mapping, or the WebResourceRequested event.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual